ashokb24/weather-tracker/README.md

 - Whilst Accuweather provides number of APIs, it has Protected all its APIs.
 - Accuweather API has a fair ask of sending the APIKey in the request param to prove the authenticity of its consumers.
 - Hence, we will have to create a account with Accuweather followed by there is a need to create a APP.
+- By creating Accuweather APP, you will be assigned a API Key.
+This APIKey will have to be used in all the Accuweather API request as a queryParam.

+## Accuweather Pricing
 - Accuweather has got a pricing model as well to address the customer needs.
 Please refer to this page https://developer.accuweather.com/packages and chose the appropriate plan.
 As my project was for a POC and self-learning purpose, I have chosen standard free tariff which will enable free 50 API calls/day.